sfiss/sfiss.github.io/_posts/2018-05-02-comments-for-jekyll.md

 - *_assets/js/github-comments.js*: The JavaScript code for fetching comments executes an AJAX call to the GitHub API and receives all comments with markdown content.
 It then simply builds a HTML-partial containing the relevant information and appends it to the comment list.
 The code is dependent on jQuery, so I also include it in the site's header.
 Extra dependencies are always something to consider, but I guess jQuery is somewhat OK to add.
 - *_sass/_github-comments.scss*: Pages need to look good, so I also ~~add~~ copy some CSS.
 Don't forget to *@import* it in the *main.scss* file.

 Now all there is left to do is add a few lines to existing files.
 I add entries for *site.github-repository* and *page.github-issueid* in the respective files and use *% include github-comments.html %* to include the Jekyll partial.
 Finally, I open a GitHub issue for this blog post.
-Et Voila, it's done.
+Et voila, it's done.

+### final remarks

+This is the first blog post with actual content, and I still have to discover the right tone and wording for these kind of posts.
+So the style of writing may vary for all future posts.

+Anyway, since my blog now has comments, please feel free to leave some!
+Even short "That's not very interesting"-type comments will let me know that someone actually read this post and will help me to improve future content.